Joseph22-sys/flaskAPP-wordsearch/README.md

 # flaskAPP-wordsearch
 This project was created when I was starting out as a Python DEV

-# A Web App That Checks FOR Letters In A give Word
+# A Web App That Checks for Letters In sentences

 ## Features
 - **CRUD Operations:** Specifically user data collection.